 Excavation Safety Checklist

-Use this checklist to perform daily worksite and equipment inspections before starting excavation and trenching work.
+An excavation safety checklist is a tool used to perform daily worksite and equipment inspections before starting excavation and trenching work.
 Begin with recording the excavation purpose, dimensions, soil type, protective systems and equipment being used.
 Next evaluate the jobsite to ensure utilities, barriers, walkways and warning systems are in place.
 Also, check if the entry and exit paths are safe and secured.
 Proceed with assessing the atmosphere underground and the installation of the support systems.
-Finalize the report by providing safety recommendations and signing off.
+Complete the report by providing safety recommendations and signing off.